Skip to content

 echo "Cleanup complete"

-• Input and output S3 buckets created
+• Input and output S3 buckets successfully created and verified.

-• Lambda function deployed with Pillow layer
+• Lambda function deployed with the external Pillow layer attached.